-Inserting tooth paste, alcohol, bleach, chalk, sand and other antiseptics is a culturally and sexually normative behavior among Indonesian women trying to reduce vaginal lubrication, inflaming and thus tightening their vaginas, and increasing friction in an effort to amplify their partners’ sexual pleasure.
+Inserting tooth paste, alcohol, bleach, chalk, sandpaper and other antiseptics is a culturally and sexually normative behavior among some Indonesian women who are trying to reduce vaginal lubrication, inflaming and thus tightening their vaginas, and increasing friction in an effort to amplify their partners’ sexual pleasure.

 WHO consultation papers show that global health officials are aware of this activity, but there are no broad figures on its prevalence.

 But their own expense is not cheap.
-Studies dating back decades have observed the exfoliation of the vaginal and cervical mucosa and hypothesized that, while there is still no epidemiological association with HIV infection, women do show an increase in genital HIV-1 RNA shedding and therefore a higher potential for transmission.
+Studies dating back decades have observed the exfoliation of the vaginal and cervical mucosa and hypothesize that, while there is still no epidemiological association with HIV infection, women do show an increase in genital HIV-1 RNA shedding and, therefore a higher, potential for transmission.
 This is because such practices can and often do lead to ulceration, excoriation, necrosis and sloughing of the vaginal wall, which heightens the potential of stenosis and vesicovaginal fistulae, damaging the epithelium, altering vaginal pH levels and impairing mucosal immunity—all of which thereby facilitate the transmission of HIV infection.

 Approximately 60,000 women of the five million in Bali alone are vulnerable to the HIV pandemic in Indonesia.

 According to cumulative data by MBM, as of December 2013, the heterosexual transmission of HIV and Aids accounted for 78 percent of those infected.
 MBM also gave 808 women in Bali who dry their vaginas pap smears.
 Of them, 47 percent had bacterial vaginosis and 21 percent had vulvovaginal candidiasis—both of which are fungal infections and affect yeast production.